jaspector

 Public permit office hours are Monday through Friday, 8:00 AM to 4:00 PM.

-Typical inspection sequence: The parish code lists footing and foundation with plumbing rough-in, slab and under-floor, lowest floor elevation, framing and masonry, additional required inspections, and final inspection, with final elevation documents required before final inspection in flood hazard areas.
+Typical sequence: The parish code lists footing and foundation with plumbing rough-in, slab and under-floor, lowest floor elevation, framing and masonry, additional required inspections, and final inspection, with final elevation documents required before final inspection in flood hazard areas.

-Do I need a building permit in Schriever, LA?
+01 Do I need a building permit in Schriever, LA?

 TPCG's parishwide permit rules apply in Schriever.
 Permits are required before new construction, additions, repairs, moves, demolition, occupancy changes, and regulated trade-system work unless a listed exemption applies.

-How much does a building permit cost in Schriever, LA?
+02 How much does a building permit cost in Schriever, LA?

+Building permit fees in Schriever, LA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Residential new construction or addition $200 minimum; residential renovation up to $5,000: $25; detached residential accessory structures: $75; commercial new construction, addition, or renovation: $200 minimum..
 Fees are calculated as: Residential new construction or addition: 45 cents per square foot.
 Commercial new construction, addition, or renovation: $3 per $1,000 of contractual value or 60 cents per square foot if no valid contract is provided.
 Many other permit types use flat fees..

-How do I apply for a building permit in Schriever, LA?
+03 How do I apply for a building permit in Schriever, LA?

-1. Verify with TPCG that the project site is within Schriever's unincorporated parish area and determine whether zoning, floodplain, driveway, sewer, drainage, subdivision, or other parish approvals are needed before application.
+To apply for a building permit in Schriever, LA, follow these steps: 1.
+Verify with TPCG that the project site is within Schriever's unincorporated parish area and determine whether zoning, floodplain, driveway, sewer, drainage, subdivision, or other parish approvals are needed before application.
 2. Confirm the 911 address and property description, then prepare the application package with site plan, plans, valuation, and any required supporting approvals.
 3. If the project is in a flood hazard area, obtain the required elevation certificate and any FEMA/NFIP nonconversion documentation identified by TPCG.
 If the work affects coastal-zone regulated activity, coordinate that approval before permit filing.
 4. Submit the permit application at the Houma permit counter or online through MGO Connect.
 5. Pay fees in full at the time of application and make sure the package is complete, because TPCG says incomplete applications will not be accepted.
 6. TPCG reviews the filing and either issues the permit or rejects the application in writing with stated reasons.
 7. After the permit is issued, request inspections by phone or through the online account and close out the permit through final inspection and certificate issuance if applicable.

-How long does it take to get a building permit in Schriever, LA?
+04 How long does it take to get a building permit in Schriever, LA?

-What work is exempt from building permits in Schriever, LA?
+05 What work is exempt from building permits in Schriever, LA?

-How do I schedule a building inspection in Schriever, LA?
+06 How do I schedule a building inspection in Schriever, LA?

-Inspections can be scheduled via: (985) 873-6567, MGO Connect portal (logged-in accounts).
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Schriever, LA via: (985) 873-6567, MGO Connect portal (logged-in accounts).
 At least 24-hour notice may be required..

-Other cities in Terrebonne Parish
+Other jurisdictions in Terrebonne Parish.

-View all Terrebonne Parish jurisdictions →
+All Terrebonne Parish jurisdictions →